-The compound structure, with it's open, al-fresco style has been described as very Balinese.
-Bowie said “The thing about Mandalay, is that it is broken up into little areas that you can get lost in.”
+The compound structure, with its open, the al-fresco style has been described as very Balinese.
+Bowie said, “The thing about Mandalay, is that it is broken up into little areas that you can get lost in.”

 Inside, Bowie also features gorgeous old Javanese furniture like these old colonial planter’s chairs and gaming table (as described by Architectural Digest).

-And here he is, in true Bowie style, enjoying these very chairs in sarong and all.
+And here he is, in true Bowie style, enjoying these very chairs in a sarong and all.

 Well, if Bowie wants to recreate a Balinese fantasy home elsewhere, that’s definitely something Indonesia should be proud of!